GalleriaJS/galleria/docs/options/data_config.rst

 A common case is when you have HTML markup that you would like to implement as captions.
 This option can tell Galleria how to interpret your HTML code so it collects the right data.

+The argument is a HTML element selected from the HTML source ( most often an Image element ).
+Use this to traverse the source and return the right data into Galleria.

+If you are using other elements than Images as source, you can change the selctor using the data_selector option.

-Default extractions from the image_target element:
+Default extractions from the HTML element:
 ..................................................

 - **image:** the ``src`` attribute OR parent ``<a>`` tag's ``href`` attribute (if exists and links to an image)